Emergence of Gaussian fields in noisy quantum chaotic dynamics: Main results

-belonging to the symbol class $S^{-\infty}_\beta(T^*X)$ (cf. Section \ref{sec:SemClass} for definition of this notion). \end{enumerate} Let us now describe what models of random functions $q_\omega$ we consider.
-Fix a parameter $\beta \in ]0, 1/2[$, let $J_h\subset \N$ be a set of indices of cardinality $|J_h| =O(h^{-M})$, for some $M>0$, and let $\{q_j\}_{j\in J_h}$ be a family of possibly $h$-dependent smooth compactly supported functions on $X$, when we are in the \ref{eq:Pot}, or on $T^*X$ when we are in the \ref{eq:Pseudo}.
+\red{We refer to Definition \ref{def:Quantization} below for the choice of quantization used in the \ref{eq:Pseudo}.} \end{enumerate} Let us now describe what models of random functions $q_\omega$ we consider.
+Fix a parameter $\beta \in ]0, 1/2[$, let $J_h\subset \N$ be a set of indices of cardinality $|J_h| =O(h^{-M})$, for some $M>0$, and let $\{q_j\}_{j\in J_h}$ be a family of \red{$h$-dependent} smooth compactly supported functions on $X$, when we are in the \ref{eq:Pot}, or on $T^*X$ when we are in the \ref{eq:Pseudo}.
 To construct a random function on $X$ (resp. on the phase space $T^*X$) from the single-site potentials $q_j$, we let $\omega=\{\omega_j\}_{j\in J_h}$ be a sequence of independent and identically distributed (iid) random variables (the precise assumptions we make on the $\{\omega_j\}$ will be described in Hypothesis \ref{Hyp:Prob} below) and we set

 We make the following additional assumptions. \begin{hypo}[Hypotheses on the single-site potential] $\phantom{.}$ \begin{enumerate}[label=\roman*.] \item Each $q_j$ is compactly supported, with a support of diameter $O(h^\beta)$ uniformly in $j\in J_h$. \item There exists $C>0$, independent of $h$, such that for all $\rho \in X$ (resp. $\rho \in T^*X$), $\rho$ belongs to the support of at most $C$ functions $q_j$. \item For any $k\in \N$, there exists $C_k>0$ such that